Tembe Kingdom

 The Tembe Kingdom was a precolonial chiefly domain centred on Delagoa Bay (now Maputo Bay) on the southeast African coast, occupying coastal areas of southern Mozambique and parts of northeastern KwaZulu Natal in South Africa, particularly within the region today known as Maputaland, and lying to the east of the inland territory of present-day Eswatini.

 Its territory included the Kosi Bay and Manguzi areas and also extended inland towards the lower reaches of the Lubombo Mountains.
-The territory formed part of a broader landscape of interacting Nguni-speaking chiefdoms before colonial boundary formation.The legacy of the Tembe Kingdom persists today through the Tembe Tribal Authority, which represents the continuation of the kingdom’s chiefly lineage within South Africa’s modern traditional leadership system.
-The history of the Tembe shows that they existed from the 16th century, with Tembe serving as the founding leader in 1554.
+The Maputaland-Lubombo region formed part of a broader landscape of interacting Nguni-speaking chiefdoms before colonial boundary formation.
+The legacy of the Tembe Kingdom persists today through the Tembe Tribal Authority, which represents the continuation of the kingdom’s chiefly lineage within South Africa’s modern traditional leadership system.
+The history of the Tembe shows that they existed from the 16th century, with Tembe serving as the first recorded leader in the 1500s.

 Origin

 The Tembe people trace their origins to the Kalanga communities of the present-day Zimbabwe region, migrating southwards beginning in the 13th century.
-The Kingdom's founder was King Tembe.
+Scholars also suggest link between the Tembe people and the Mapungubwe following the discovery of pottery on Tembe cemetery.
+Some accounts suggest that Tembe was a son of Mwali (likely Mwali I, because of the recurrence of the name in later generations).
+Mwali I is, in turn, thought to have been a son of Nsilambowa and on this basis, Tembe may have been the fourth-generation leader following the lineage’s departure from Mapungubwe.
+The group’s arrival at the Nkomati River was preserved largely in Tembe oral tradition.
 By the 17th and 18th centuries, they had established a recognised kingdom in the coastal lowlands, adapting to local conditions and gradually incorporating influences from the Tsonga (Rhonga) linguistic and cultural groups.

 They were one of the earliest documented chiefdoms to control and participate in long-distance trade networks with European merchants along the Indian Ocean coast during the 17th and 18th centuries.
+Various historical traditions identify figures such as Sikuke, Ludahumba, Silamboya and Mangobe as founding ancestors of the Tembe family.

+The Tembe chieftaincy is historically linked with the wider Embo communities of the eastern Maputaland-Lubombo region.

-Portuguese, Dutch and British ships anchored at Delagoa Bay to acquire ivory and slaves.
+Portuguese, Dutch and British ships anchored at Delagoa Bay to acquire ivory and slaves from the Tembe.
 Tembe chiefs exchanged ivory for glass beads, brass and cloth.
-Control of ivory hunting grounds increased royal wealth and patronage, enabling the Tembe rulers to recruit warriors for control of the area.The kingdom was ruled by a succession of chiefs, although historical records of leadership are sometimes unclear due to the repetition of names across generations and distortions in oral histories.Their society combined traditional governance, coastal trade, and cattle-based wealth, forming a stable and recognisable political unit prior to European colonial incursions.
+Control of ivory hunting grounds increased royal wealth and patronage, enabling the Tembe rulers to recruit warriors for control of the area.The kingdom was ruled by a succession of chiefs, although historical records of leadership are sometimes unclear due to the repetition of names across generations and distortions in oral histories.Their society combined traditional governance, coastal trade and cattle-based economy prior to European colonial incursions.